 5. Buttons to zoom in and zoom out on your position.

 6. The name of the next major road, if applicable.

 7. Indicator of the strength of the GPS signal.
 For more information about GPS, see this chapter: What is GPS?

 Tap the screen at any time when your TomTom ONE displays the Driving View to open the main menu.

 Tap this button to start planning a route.
 For more information, see: Navigate to...

 Tap this button to find an alternative route to the one currently planned.
 You might change your route to avoid roadblocks up ahead, or to incorporate a stop into your route.
 For more information, see: Find alternative...

-Tap this button to add a favorite.
-Favorites are locations that you visit frequently and that you want to be able to travel from (and to) without having to enter their address details each time.
-For more information, see: Favorite locations
+Tap this button to add a favourite.
+Favourites are locations that you visit frequently and that you want to be able to travel from (and to) without having to enter their address details each time.
+For more information, see: Favourite locations

 Whenever you see this arrow, it means that there is another screen of buttons.
 Tap this arrow to open the next screen.